amranidev/scaffold-interface-docs/relationships/manytomany.md

 ### Generating Many To Many relationship

-To generate ManyToMany relationship between tow tables, click on ManyToMany button, choose tables via combobox (table1,table2) then click on create.
+To generate ManyToMany relationship between two tables, click on ManyToMany button, choose tables via combobox (table1,table2) then click on create.

 Well, this will create a new pivot table schema ready to be migrated adding ManyToMany raltionship methods to models.